paneer pakora recipe with step by step photos – these tasty paneer pakoras are crisp from outside and soft from inside.

 if you want to make paneer at home then you can refer this post explaining the method to make paneer on stovetop. in case you are in a hurry, then there is a also quick method to make paneer in microwave.

-paneer pakora or paneer pakoda recipe card below:
+paneer pakora or paneer pakoda recipe below:

-paneer pakora recipe - gram flour coated cottage cheese fritters.
+paneer pakora recipe - gram flour coated cottage cheese fritters. these tasty paneer pakoras are crisp from outside and soft from inside.

 - 125 to 150 grams paneer (cottage cheese)